iurysza/mobile-devops/README.md

     - [x] auto-installing pre-commit hook
     - [x] static analysis with `ktlint and `detekt`
     - [x] generates check-style reports that are parsed with a `danger-checkstyle` plugin
-	- [x] use `ngrok` to integrate with github webhook to trigger builds on local jenkins server
+	- [x] uses `ngrok` for github-webhook integration to trigger local jenkins server builds
     - [x] jenkins creates inline comments (based on the checkstyle reports) on PRs opened on the master branch
     - [ ] code coverage reports are used as a quality-gate
 	- [ ] setup jenkin's image so that it can build and run tests/instrumented tests for android